Ion wind: Mechanism

-Net electric charges on conductors, including local charge distributions associated with dipoles, reside entirely on their external surface (see Faraday cage), and tend to concentrate more around sharp points and edges than on flat surfaces.
-This means that the electric field generated by charges on a sharp conductive point is much stronger than the field generated by the same charge residing on a large smooth spherical conductive shell.
+Net electric charges on conductors, including local charge distributions associated with dipoles, reside entirely on their external surface (see Faraday cage) and tend to concentrate more around sharp points and edges than on flat surfaces.
+This means that the electric field generated by charges on a sharp conductive point is much stronger than the field generated by the same charge residing on a large, smooth, spherical conductive shell.
 When this electric field strength exceeds what is known as the corona discharge inception voltage (CIV) gradient, it ionizes the air about the tip, and a small faint purple jet of plasma can be seen in the dark on the conductive tip.
-Ionization of the nearby air molecules result in generation of ionized air molecules having the same polarity as that of the charged tip.
-Subsequently, the tip repels the like-charged ion cloud, and the ion cloud immediately expands due to the repulsion between the ions themselves.
-This repulsion of ions creates an electric "wind" that emanates from the tip, which is usually accompanied by a hissing noise due to the change in air pressure at the tip.
-An opposite force acts on the tip that may recoil if not tight to ground.
+Ionization of the nearby air molecule results in the generation of ionized air molecules having the same polarity as that of the charged tip.
+Subsequently, the tip repels the like-charged ion cloud, which immediately expands due to the repulsion between the ions themselves.
+This repulsion of ions creates an electric "wind" that emanates from the tip, usually accompanied by a hissing noise due to the change in air pressure at the tip.
+An opposite force acts on the tip that may recoil if not tight to the ground.

-A vaneless ion wind generator performs the inverse function, using ambient wind to move ions, which are collected yielding electrical energy.
+A vaneless ion wind generator performs the inverse function, using ambient wind to move ions, which are collected, yielding electrical energy.